 But don’t let the complexity and evolution of the Indian interior design style overwhelm you.
 As implementing these is simpler than you think.
 All you need are some pro tips that will add a desi vibe to your home.

 Before you dive into the tips, you may want to explore these 5 design styles we recreated from 5 different Indian states.

-Bright and varied colors are the hallmark of Indian interior design.
-While it’s hugely tempting to go crazy with such a vast palette, too much color can create visual chaos.
+Bright and varied colours are the hallmark of Indian interior design.
+While it’s hugely tempting to go crazy with such a vast palette, too much colour can create visual chaos.
 Opt for earthy tones – ochre yellows, rich browns and burnt oranges for your walls and floors.
 Yellows and pinks on the fluorescent side of the spectrum and startling blues and greens can be used for smaller elements such as pillowcases or chairs.

 Traditional Indian cabinets are a great combination of functionality and aesthetics.
 Brightly painted and embellished with inlay work using mirrors, stones, ivory, or metal, they can serve as storage units too.
 Use them as accents alongside solid wood pieces to lighten the mood of your spaces.
 If you have heirloom furniture pieces, hold on to them and put them to good use.